mmuman/nativefiledialog/README.md

  - No support for Windows XP's legacy dialogs such as `GetOpenFileName`.
  - No support for file filter names -- ex: "Image Files" (*.png, *.jpg).
 Nameless filters are supported, however.
+ - On Haiku, a `BApplication` is required to spawn a window.
+In the examples this is done with some #if's.

 # Copyright and Credit #